 We all need to interact with “difficult people” in our life.
 Or, better said, we need to interact with people that often give us difficult times.

-These are precious opportunities for us to grow as a person, and test the powers of our meditation.
+These are precious opportunities for us to grow as a person, and test the powers of our meditation and ability to let go.
 By bringing out the shadow in us, difficult people make us aware of what we need to work on.
 By touching our wounds, they bring them to the surface so we can examine the, and do the necessary work of self-transformation.